Pavan9567/Message-Box/README.md

 Full Stack Assignment

+Go to master branch for the code bases.

 Welcome to the Full Stack Assignment Project.
 This application a simple message box template created by using HTML, CSS, Javascript and PHP for backend development.

 How to run the project locally